Eoin Roche: St Colman’s College, Fermoy

-Roche enjoyed much success during his tenure as a student at St. Colman's College, Fermoy.
+Roche played at various levels during his tenure as a student at St. Colman's College, Fermoy.

 After winning the Cork Colleges U16A Hurling County title in third year.
 Roche stepped up to represent both the Colleges Junior and Senior teams in his 4th year “transition year”.
 He was appointed captain of the Junior team alongside his twin brother Brian in the 2016/17 campaign.
-A team primed with 14 transition year students on the starting 15 would win the school its first Dean Ryan Cup title after a stunning replay win over a talented Thurles CBS outfit ended 2-12 to 1-13.
+A team primed with 14 transition year students on the starting 15 would win the school its first Dean Ryan Cup title after a replay win over Thurles CBS, 2-12 to 1-13.
 This win was hugely important for the Colleges ambitions to return to the top table as it was a first Dean Ryan Cup success since the 2002/03 school year when boarders were still part of the Colleges teams.

-Roche central to the Dean Ryan Success forced his way onto the Dr Harty Cup starting side of 2016/17.
+Roche central to the Dean Ryan Success and was selected for the Dr Harty Cup starting side of 2016/17.
 The College avenged Semi Final heartbreak from the year prior 2015/16, and would reach the penultimate stage after a 1-08 to 0-07 defeat of fierce rivals Midleton CBS in the Semi Final stages.
 This all the more impressive as St Colman’s would win a trilogy of encounters over the Imokilly hurling nursery at Senior level that year after a first round Harty Cup win 2-15 to 1-14 was followed up by a Dr O’ Callaghan Cup Final loss 0-11 to 0-10.
-A huge achievement with that Midleton CBS outfit the defending Rice Cup, White Cup and Dean Ryan Cup winners never losing in Munster up to Harty level and tipped as favourites for the Harty title that year.
+Midleton CBS outfit the defending Rice Cup, White Cup and Dean Ryan Cup winners never losing in Munster up to Harty level and for the Harty title that year.
 Roche lined out at wingback on a young St Colman’s outfit boasting 4 transition year students in the starting 15 in the Dr Harty Cup Final which fell short to Our Ladys Templemore on a scoreline of 2-22 to 1-06.